juggah/network-costs/blogpost.md

 4.| 69,28 € | Bandwidth Internet Egress "Rtn Preference: MGN"
 -- | **120,02** | Total Cost for 1TB (1024 GB)

-Find the scenario in the azure cost calculator here: https://azure.com/e/1b9ed1a4c96e42289291a7294144b27a
+💡 Find the scenario in the azure cost calculator here: https://azure.com/e/1b9ed1a4c96e42289291a7294144b27a

+💡 Summary: Traffic leaving the region or going to the internet is billed per GB.
+Intra-region traffic within Azure is also billed.
+Bandwidth costs depend on routing preference and target location.

 ## VM to a private endpoint enabled PaaS